apache/flink/docs/dev/stream/state/state.md

     })
 {% endhighlight %}

-## Using Managed Operator State
+## Using Operator State

-To use managed operator state, a stateful function can implement either the more general `CheckpointedFunction` interface, or the `ListCheckpointed<T extends Serializable>` interface.
+To use operator state, a stateful function can implement either the more general `CheckpointedFunction` interface, or the `ListCheckpointed<T extends Serializable>` interface.

 #### CheckpointedFunction